stho32/SQL-Optimization/README.md

     - to capture variability in execution times.
     - avoid changing the repetition count and calculation method after this point, because your results will not be comparable then.
   - You know your sampling method is good when you take your sample without changing your code and the distribution of execution durations you get are about the same.
+  - Keep the most overarching test case around because this one marks your starting point and is later needed to verify your overall result.
+Without it you have nothing but wasted time.
+You might have optimized but who knows, maybe you have slowed down the system instead.

 3. **Document your optimization process**
   - Maintain a detailed log of each change as well as the samples you have taken.